GitLiveApp/GitLive/_sections/cherry-picking-android-studio.md

 ### Overview

-GitLive's cherry picking feature builds on live diff views by allowing developers to cherry pick uncommitted code from their teammates.
+GitLive's cherry picking feature builds on live diff views, [shown in the visibility section](/docs/visibility){:class="internal-link"}, by allowing developers to cherry pick uncommitted code from their teammates.

 Click on your teammate’s working copy , right click and select the cherry pick option.
 Once you accept the changes, you will have your teammate’s changes in your local copy.